stax76/KeyLauncher/README.md

 5. Search in name
 6. Search in content

-Furthermore items can be setup to have low, medium or high priority in order tweak the find order, this functionality can be found in the context menu of the item list on the left side.
+Furthermore, items can be setup to have low, medium or high priority in order to tweak the find order, this functionality can be found in the context menu of the item list on the left side.

 Download